How to Detect Problems in Your Marketing Communications Channels: What is Customer Acquisition Cost

 This method works only in case you need to evaluate the average price of acquisition; you may use this formula:

 As I said, Madison’s marketing budget was $1000.
-So, in case they attracted, say, 200 new users, acquisition of every new customer costs $5:
+So, in case they attract, say, 200 new users, the acquisition of every new customer costs $5:

-Once again: this way of calculation can’t show the actual cost of your customers but will help you evaluate the average price of acquisition.
+Once again: this way of calculation can’t show the actual cost of your customers but will help you evaluate the average acquisition price.

-In case you need to know exact numbers, this method is for you.
-To tell the truth, you spend rather more money on acquiring customers — this is not just a marketing budget.
+If you need to know the exact numbers, this method is for you.
+To tell the truth, you spend more money on acquiring customers — this is not just a marketing budget.
 You pay salaries, pay for some platforms that your specialists use during their work, and other expenses.

 Also, don’t forget that we need to calculate Customer Acquisition Cost for every acquisition channel.
-Otherwise, you won’t decide which channel is more effective and which you should get rid of.
+Otherwise, you won’t decide which channel is more effective and which you should eliminate.

 So, to get the complete picture of your marketing campaign effectiveness, you may use this formula: